 Status

 The average number of documented exceedances per day for motorized watercraft determined by the shoreline test (greater than 75 dBA).
+This is averaged across all sites.

 Source: TRPA shorezone monitoring data.